-Understanding AQI (Air Quality Index) in Detail
+Understanding Air Quality Index in Detail

 The Air Quality Index (AQI) is a scale used to communicate how clean or polluted the air is in a specific area.
 The AQI helps us understand the potential health risks associated with air pollution.
 It measures the concentration of various pollutants in the air, including particulate matter (PM2.5 and PM10), nitrogen dioxide (NO2), carbon monoxide (CO), sulfur dioxide (SO2), and ozone (O3).